SemiVoid/mobile-schedule-app/README.md

 ## Clone This Project

 1. Create a firebase project
-2. Setup environment varibles based on the ".env.example"
+2. Setup environment variables based on the ".env.example"
 3. Run the following commands

 ```powershell